 However, since there are various online services to provide vessel tracking information, the purpose of the content provided varies.
 It is important to note that ship tracking done through these online platforms is often meant for educational purpose.

 Though most of these service providers promise a “real-time” location of the ships, the data displayed is always behind by a few minutes or even by several hours.
 Thus, this information should NEVER be used for navigation purpose.

-Here we have a list of a few prominent websites which are widely used for online ship tracking.
-These ship finders provide not only the ship’s location, but also technical and non-technical details, designated routes, and even photographs.
+Here we have a list of a few prominent websites which are widely used for near-accurate online ship tracking.
+These vessel trackers provide not only the ship’s location, but also technical and non-technical details, designated routes, and even photographs.

 VT Explorer offers its users with the real-time AIS position data and technical information of more than 100,000ships every day.
 Apart from the required information, the website also provides images of all the vessels being tracked by.
 Available to use from both your personal computer and mobile, VT Explorer helps monitor ship schedules and arrivals to analyze the trading patterns.

 myshiptracking is another advanced website that provides real-time positions of vessels around the world.
 With its large database, myshiptracking allows users to monitor vessels and ports efficiently to analyze the marine traffic across the world.
 The website also allows you to save our browsing data and also offers its service to iPhone and Android users through mobile apps.

 Unlike other online vessel monitoring websites, CruiseMapper offers information on positions and schedules of various cruise ships serving tourists across the world.
 With its Cruise ships and ports database, the website provides information on features and technical specifications of each cruise and information for major ports that house the cruise ships.

 Do you know any other important ship tracking service that should be added to the list of marine trackers?